vik16nathan/SIR_mouse_optimized/README.md

 ### Filter and package clearance genes into individual model inputs

 1. **package_data.R**: provided by Yohan Yee, PhD, to parcellate the coronal and sagittal gene expression patterns for all genes from the Allen Mouse Brain Atlas' in-situ hybridization (ISH) data into the regions in the Allen Brain Ontology.
-Of particular interest are columns denoting the proportion of "valid" voxels with a measurement in each brain region, as well as the gene expression within each brain region normalized against whole-brain expression. \n
+Of particular interest are columns denoting the proportion of "valid" voxels with a measurement in each brain region, as well as the gene expression within each brain region normalized against whole-brain expression.

 -- output: coronal_expression_data.csv, sagittal_expression_data.csv

-2. **filter_parcellated_GE.R**
+3. **filter_parcellated_GE.R**

-3. **pickle_abm_inputs.py**
+4. **pickle_abm_inputs.py**

 ### Run SIR agent-based model to find optimal parameters and simulate pathology